towfiqueHaider/Mouse_Controlled_Laser_Turret/README.md

 Signal wire (yellow or orange): Connect to Arduino pin 10.
 Power wire (red): Connect to 5V on Arduino or an external power supply.
 Ground wire (brown or black): Connect to Arduino GND.

+I used chatgpt to make the code a bit clear.

 This is the [Demo Video Drive Link](https://drive.google.com/file/d/1wCMP-pZWOiva9e8gSCG3lFkVZ6rALxNG/view?usp=sharing).